Households Served 16,183

-and the amount of food distributed over the last 11 years.
+The chart below displays Jericho Road Ministries amount of food distributed over the last 13 years.

 Favorable Interview